nystudio107/craft-recipe/README.md

 1. Install with Composer via `composer require nystudio107/craft-recipe`
 2. Install plugin in the Craft Control Panel under Settings > Plugins

+You can also install Recipe via the **Plugin Store** in the Craft AdminCP.

 Recipe works on Craft 3.x.